csound/plugins/README.md

 CSOUND PLUGINS
 ===

-This repository will contain the code for Csound plugins which were in the main repository, and the code for new plugins as well.
-This is actually very experimental and it should become effective with Csound7.
+This repository contains the code for Csound plugins that require external dependencies, as well as code for new third-party contributed plugins.
+This is actually very experimental and it should become fully effective in version 7 of Csound.

-The plugins available in this tree are
+Currently, the plugins available in this tree are

-- AbeltonLive Link
- link_create link_enable link_is_enabled link_tempo_set link_tempo_get link_beat_get link_metro link_beat_request link_beat_force
+- AbletonLive Link (requires Ableton link) link_create link_enable link_is_enabled link_tempo_set link_tempo_get link_beat_get link_metro link_beat_request link_beat_force

-- chua
+- chua (requires Eigen library, header-only) chuap
- chuap

-- Faust
- faustgen faustcompile faustaudio faustdsp faustplay faustctl
+- Faust (requires libfaust and LLVM) faustgen faustcompile faustaudio faustdsp faustplay faustctl

-- image
+- image (requires libpng)
  imageload imagesave imagecreate imagesize imagegetpixel imagesetpixel imagefree

-- py
- Many opcodes to call python code
+- py (requires a Python 3.x installation with dev libs) Many opcodes to call python code

-- widgets
+- widgets (requires the FLTK LIB)
- FLTK-based widgets
+ FLTK-based widgets.
+These opcodes do not work correctly on MacOS due to incompatibilities with the operating system.

 Build Instructions for Linux
 ---